Website glitch causes dozens to lose spot in vaccine appointment line for Atlantic City mega site

 Dozens of South Jersey residents reported experiencing a glitch on the website to sign up for a COVID-19 vaccine at the Atlantic City mega site Tuesday that booted them from their place in line.

-A spokesperson for AtlantiCare Regional Medical Center, which is operating the website, had not responded to a request for comment as of 6:30 p.m.
-Tuesday.

 Residents vented frustrations on several social media sites Tuesday afternoon.
-Many reported a similar experience of being in the queue to get an appointment at 3:05 p.m. for which there were 1,180 available slots.
+Many reported being in the queue to get an appointment at 3:05 p.m. for which there were 1,180 available slots.
 However, after they received a “spot in line” and the site said it was their turn to book the appointment, users received an error code and lost their place in line.

-“So frustrating.
-This system is a joke,” one resident wrote in an Egg Harbor Township community forum on Facebook.
+AtlantiCare spokesperson Jennifer Tornetta said the health provider identified the issue that was causing the glitch.

+“We believe we have resolved the issue," Tornetta said in a statement.
+"We understand that this caused unnecessary disappointment and frustration for many.
+We sincerely apologize to those who were impacted.
+Although vaccine supply is limited, we remain committed to providing our community with the vaccine as quickly as possible.
+Thank you for your understanding and patience as we work to distribute supply as we receive it.”

 The number of COVID-19 vaccination sites across the state has grown to 109 as of Friday.
 Bel…